Choose your travel option

 Driving to Alice Springs is scenic from whichever direction you arrive, with the trip from Darwin or Adelaide being one of the most iconic road trips in Australia.
 Various turn offs along the Stuart Highway lead to points along the East Coast on (mostly) sealed roads.
 For the adventurous and those that seek true solitude the 1126km unsealed Great Central Road, which links Yalara to Laverton in Central Australia will give you an outback experience like no other.

-On sale until 31 March 2021.
+On sale until 1 November 2021.
 For travel until 31 March 2022.
-Pricing based on travel from 1 March to 31 March 2021, seasonal supplements apply outside these dates.
-Blackout dates may apply and some inclusions may be closed over public holidays.
-Prices and inclusions are correct as of 25 February 2020 and may be subject to change due to availability, surcharges, fees or taxes without notice.
+Pricing is based on travelling to Quest Alice Springs & Desert Gardens hotels between 25 November 2021 to 24 December 2021 & 1 - 14 March 2022, seasonal supplements apply outside these dates.
+Blackout dates may apply and some inclusions may be closed over public holidays. *Car hire is available as pick-up and drop off Uluru Airport or pick-up and drop-off Alice Springs Airport only. ^Car hire includes unlimited kilometres, GST (Goods & Services Tax at the current rate of 10%), Ultimate Protection for Passenger Vehicles $0 Damage Recovery Fee (DRF), Premium Protection for 4WD vehicles (FFAR), DRF $1,100 for Multi Vehicle Accident, $5,500 for Single Vehicle Accidents, Compulsory Third Party Insurance and Accidental Tyre and Windscreen Damage on non 4WD vehicles, Vehicle Registration Recovery Fee, Administration Recovery Fee, Additional Drivers, Premium Location Surcharge, this product is available for renters aged 25+.
+Please note: road closures may be in place due to inclement weather, for up to date information visit https://roadreport.nt.gov.au/road-reports.
+Prices and inclusions are correct as of 6 April 2021 and may be subject to change due to availability, surcharges, fees or taxes without notice.
 Offer may be withdrawn at any time without notice.
 Prices are based on per person twin share.
 Please contact us on 1800 854 897 or firstname.lastname@example.org to enquire.
 Airfares and transfers are additional unless otherwise specified.
 For full terms and conditions and details on our refund policy, view our booking conditions.
 E&OE.